backdrop-contrib/download_file/README.md

 Download File
 =============

-(NOTE: After porting this module, it is still not clear to us if there is any functionality not already provided by core).
+(NOTE: After porting this module, it is still not clear if it contains any functionality not already provided by core).

 DownloadFile is a module to direct download files or images.